jreese42/ece2524stocks/README.md

 **Playing on the webapp engine:**

 	1. Visit http://stocksece2524s13.appspot.com/
-	2. Click "Load Simulated Data" to generate stocks.
+	2. Click "Load Simulated Data" to generate simulated stocks.
+Alternately, click "Load Real Data" to load historical data.
-	3. Buy or sell stocks by respectively putting a positive number in the form box for the stock and pressing "Update".
+	3. Buy or sell stocks by respectively putting a positive number or a negative number in the form box for the stock and pressing "Update".
-	4. Press "Progress" to simulate one day's change in the stocks.
+	4. You can buy and sell stocks as many times as you would like per day.
-	5. At any time, reload the simulated data to start over.
+	5. Press "Progress" to simulate one day's change in the stocks.
-	6. ???
+	6. At any time, reload the data to start over.
 	7. Profit.

 **Playing on the terminal**